jart/scriptus/docs/userguide.md

  *  **Write your programs in a text editor and use SCM.** Scriptus doesn't do version control and only offers primitive syntax highlighting in its built-in editor, ACE.
 So treat yourself to a decent text editor when writing Scriptus programs, and upload the finished version when you're ready to test.

- *  **Run programs with the command-line interaction medium and in-memory storage first.** That way you can test out your program in private, without making a mess in your twitter feed or on your hard-drive.
+ *  **Run programs with the command-line transport and in-memory storage first.** That way you can test out your program in private, without making a mess in your twitter feed or on your hard-drive.

  *  **Use `listen()` instead of `sleep()`.** That way you can tell the running program "OK stop waiting and carry on".